Genealogy and Local History Collection

 Microprint copy machines

 Two machines are available on the second floor of the main building.
 We have one state-of-the-art microfilm machine that prints to our public printers for $.15 per page.
-Self-service copies from our second machine are $.25 per page and this machine accept quarters only.
+The other is an old fashioned reader.